kevinrodbe/library/content/06-versioning.md

 end
 ```

+Even if you've never written routing specs before, this syntax should be familiar.
+Notice that we are placing our file under the *spec/routing* directory, and we are using the `route_to` matcher, which takes options such as **controller** and **action**.

 Since we have not written our controller code yet, running this spec should fail.

 Resources defined inside our versioned namespaces are expected to have a matching controller under the same namespace.
 In this case, we'll need a `ZombiesController` under the *app/controllers/api/v1* directory: